iamryanmoreno/aemcodingassignment/README.md

-# Sample AEM project template

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This project is based on AEM-based application and is meant to be deployed on AEM Cloud as a service.arting point to develop your own functionality.

+## SDK Reference

+    2023.7.12790.20230720T124230Z-230702

 ## Modules